 This course introduces the elements and principles of design through an exploration of a broad range of media.
 Activities emphasize skills and techniques in the following areas: drawing, painting, graphics, fibers, ceramics, art history, and three-dimensional design (fibers, ceramics, etc.).

 COMPUTER ENGINEERING TECHNOLOGY I

-This course includes basic computer hardware, software, applications, troubleshooting, and customer service as integral parts of the course requirements.
+This course includes basic computer hardware, software, applications, troubleshooting, mobile devices, and customer service as integral parts of the course requirements.
 English language arts, mathematics, and science are reinforced.
 Work-based learning strategies appropriate for this course include apprenticeship, cooperative education, internship, and job shadowing.
 This course helps prepare students for the CompTIA A+ credential.
-SkillsUSA competitive events, community service, and leadership activities provide the opportunity to apply essential standards and workplace readiness skills through authentic experiences.
+Community service, and leadership activities provide the opportunity to apply essential standards and workplace readiness skills through authentic experiences.